When Is the Best Time

 Location and Tips

-The Figure Eight Pools are part of the Royal National Park the second oldest National Park in the world after Yellowstone.
-The park was established in 1879 by NSW Premier Sir John Robertson.
-The park is the traditional country of the Dharawal.
-Not only the Figure Eight Pools are worth a visit, but the entire park is also.
+The Figure Eight Pools are located one hour drive southwest of Sydney.
+Just one of the pools has the shape of an eight, but there are several pools where you can take a bath; the pools are not big enough for real swimming.
+The rock pools are part of the Royal National Park, the second oldest National Park in the world after Yellowstone.
+The park was established in 1879 by NSW Premier Sir John Robertson and is the traditional country of the Dharawal.
+Not only the Figure Eight Pool is worth a visit, but the entire park is also breathtaking.

 After passing the beach, you walk and climb over rocks for about half an hour.
-Some rocks can be slippery.
-Keep the distance to the cliffs because rockfall can happen always.
+Some rocks can be slippery and keep the distance to the cliffs because rockfall can happen always.

 Watch the sea and waves first if you can already continue walking.
 You can’t miss the pools on an exposed rock platform; it’s always busy.
 Please don’t turn your back to the sea; it’s treacherous as huge waves can flood the rock shelf and pools seconds later.

-We visited the natural rock pools on November 17 on a weekday.
+We visited the natural rock pools in November on a weekday.
 Low tide was in the evening, and only 30 to 40 people were around the pools.
 Some of them were queuing for a bath and perfect selfie at the most popular pool in the shape of an eight.
-In our opinion, it’s a great spot, and the hike to the coastal rock shelf is spectacular but not worth to risk your life!
+IMO, it’s a great spot, and the hike to the coastal rock shelf is spectacular but not worth risking your life!
 On the way back to our rental car, we spotted a swamp wallaby which is common inside the park.

 - Hat and sunscreen; the sun is boiling and strong during summer

-- Enough water to drink; because there isn’t any place to fill up the bottle or buy one
+- Plenty of water to drink; because there isn’t any place to fill up the bottle or buy one

 - Picnic or snack; this marvellous trip takes at least 4-5 hours, and you can't buy anything here